 For its aluminum melting furnaces that qualify as designated dioxin-emitting facilities under the Law concerning Special Measures against Dioxins, the UACJ Group has implemented management that lowers dioxin concentrations in exhaust gases to levels below the regulatory standard.

-In addition, we annually measure levels of dioxins for subject aluminum melting furnaces, as required by law, and report results to the government.
-All of our measurements of dioxins for fiscal 2014 came in below regulatory standards for the 24 facilities covered by air pollution regulations and the 2 facilities covered by water pollution regulations.
+In addition, we annually measure levels of dioxins for aluminum melting furnaces, as required by law, and report results to the government.
+All of our measurements of dioxins for fiscal 2019 came in below regulatory standards for the 24 facilities covered by air pollution regulations and the 2 facilities covered by water pollution regulations.

 Prevention of Water Pollution